TheCherno/Hazel/.github/PULL_REQUEST_TEMPLATE/pull-request--new-issue.md

  **Describe the issue**
 A clear and concise description of what the issue is.
-A screenshot or copy of the error could be helpfull as well.
+A screenshot or copy of the error could be helpful as well.

  **Expected behavior**
 A clear and concise description of what you expected to happen.

  **Proposed fix**
-A short description of what fix this is.
-And how it fixed the issue you described.
+A short description of what fix this is and how it fixed the issue you described.

   **PR impact**
 List of related issues/PRs this will solve: